The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second order metrics: Introduction

-When it comes to machine listening, various strategies have been explored.
-PARP \cite{Lai2021PARP} applies unstructured weight pruning to speech models but produces irregular sparsities that do not lead to any real speed-up.
-Hence, structured pruning has gained attention.
-For instance, \cite{Peng2023Structured} applied L0-based structured pruning to Wav2Vec 2.0, eliminating whole attention heads and feed-forward channels and achieving ~50\% compute reduction with negligible performance loss. \cite{Wang2023TaskAgnostic} similarly introduced fine-grained attention head pruning to mitigate accuracy loss in structured compression, realizing a 72\% parameter reduction and a 2x speedup with no significant performance drop.
-Additionally, token pruning has been extended to audio Transformers: dropping low-importance spectrogram tokens can cut 30–40\% of attention computations with under 1\% accuracy loss \cite{Lee2025TokenPruning}.
-Dynamic pruning methods further adapt the model at inference. \cite{Someki2025ContextAware} for example proposes context-driven gating that skips less critical attention blocks on-the-fly, preserving performance while reducing latency by ~30\%.
-However, structured pruning focusing specifically on attention modules in audio remains underexplored.
-Most prior works remove entire heads or tokens; few address finer-grained pruning (e.g., Q/K/V channels), a direction explored in NLP Transformers \cite{kvpruner} but largely untouched in audio.
+In machine listening, various strategies have been explored.
+PARP~\cite{Lai2021PARP} applies unstructured weight pruning to speech models but produces irregular sparsities that do not lead to any real speed-up.
+Consequently, structured pruning has gained attention: for instance, Peng et al.~\cite{Peng2023Structured} applied L0-based structured pruning to Wav2Vec~2.0, eliminating whole attention heads and feed-forward channels and achieving $\approx 50\%$ compute reduction with negligible performance loss.
+Other works, such as Wang et al.~\cite{Wang2023TaskAgnostic}, similarly introduced fine-grained attention head pruning to mitigate accuracy loss in structured compression, achieving a 72\% parameter reduction and a $2\times$ speedup with no significant performance drop.
+Additionally, token pruning has been extended to audio Transformers: dropping low-importance spectrogram tokens can reduce attention computations by 30–40\% with an under 1\% accuracy loss~\cite{Lee2025TokenPruning}.
+Dynamic pruning methods further adapt the model at inference: \cite{Someki2025ContextAware}, for example, proposes context-driven gating that skips less critical attention blocks on-the-fly, preserving performance while reducing latency by $\approx 30\%$.
+However, structured pruning of attention modules in audio remains underexplored.
+Most prior works remove entire heads or tokens; few address finer-grained pruning (e.g., Q/K/V channels), a direction explored in NLP Transformers~\cite{kvpruner} but underexplored in audio.

-In this paper, we propose a structural parameter pruning strategy explicitly targeted at the attention block.
-Moreover, we evaluate two different metrics for ranking the channels and heads in the attention modules: the norm of the weights, also known as magnitude pruning~\cite{han2015learning}, and the Fisher information.
-We present the results of our method on the AST~\cite{ast} architecture, trained on two classification datasets: SpeechCommands~\cite{speechcommands} and AudioSet~\cite{audioset}.
-Our results show that it is possible to reduce the number of parameters by 50\% in the attention layers, with less than 1\% loss in performance, after a few fine-tuning iterations with LoRA \cite{lora}.
+In this paper, we propose a channel-wise structural pruning strategy specifically targeting the attention block, and the use of Fisher information as a scoring metric for parameters.
+We compare against more standard head-wise pruning and magnitude-based scoring methods.
+We present the results of our method on two tasks: audio classification using the AST~\cite{ast} architecture and audio transcription/translation using the Whisper architecture.
+Our results show that it is possible to reduce the number of parameters in the attention layers by 50\% with only a very minor loss in performance.